 4. Reevaluate your company benefits

-When research shows workers consider additional vacation days as their most coveted perk, consider it a sign that your company benefits can differentiate you in this market.
+When research shows workers consider additional vacation days as their most coveted employee perk, consider it a sign that your company benefits can differentiate you in this market.
 Take a look at offering paid time off, flexible work arrangements, 401(k) packages, telecommuting policies, relocation packages, and anything else that might appeal to candidates.

 5. Don’t waste time